Tax Assistance for Seniors: Where To Get Help

 4. Get Free Help To Do Your Taxes

-While you’ll be able to find many local programs when you search “tax help for seniors near me,” there are also a number of nationwide programs available that you can take advantage of.
-Here are a few free tax prep resources you should know about:
+While you’ll be able to find many local programs when you search “tax help for seniors near me,” there are also several nationwide programs available that you can take advantage of.

 - The AARP Foundation’s Tax-Aide program provides free tax assistance to senior taxpayers with low to moderate income.